bioforensics/MicroHapDB/dbbuild/legacy/sources/wu2021/README.md

 ## Pre-processing

 The `tables2.txt` file contains Table S2 from the manuscript's supplementary data and was exported to plain text from the published Excel file.
-The `table_to_marker.py` script converts this file into the format expected by the MicroHapDB build process, stored in `marker.csv`.
+The `table_to_marker.py` script converts this file into the format expected by the MicroHapDB build process, stored in `marker-orig.tsv`.
+The data published in the study include two dbSNP rsIDs that have been merged into other rsIDs and are no longer valid.
+The contents of `marker-orig.tsv` were manually copied to `marker.tsv`, and the following rsID substitutions were performed manually.

+- rs74812635 was changed to rs602427
+- rs75324027 was changed to rs602875